Lipedema IQ

 The familial pattern

 Across clinical reports and research studies, a familial pattern consistently appears.
-Between 50% and 70% of people with lipedema report a first-degree relative (mother, sister, daughter) who appears to have similar symptoms — the characteristic lower-body proportions, pain on touch, or bruising — even if that relative has never received a formal diagnosis.
+Between 50% and 70% of people with lipedema report a first-degree relative (mother, sister, daughter) who appears to have similar symptoms (Fat Disorders Research Society, 2019) — the characteristic lower-body proportions, pain on touch, or bruising — even if that relative has never received a formal diagnosis.

 This family clustering is strong enough that family history is now considered a relevant diagnostic criterion and is routinely asked about during specialist assessments.